 Fever & Symptoms

 We understand it is impossible to get through a school year without illness.
-For this reason, our Nurse's Office has established a Health Line (508–529–7758 x3006) as an additional resource for parents/guardians to call before school hours (6:15 to 7:15 a.m.) and discuss any symptoms your child may be experiencing and whether they should come to school or not.
-We acknowledge that this time frame is too late for those students who get on the bus early.
-When in doubt, keep your student home.
+For this reason, please call our Nurse's Office at 508–529–7758 x3006 or x3005 to discuss any symptoms your child may be experiencing and whether they should come to school or not.
+We acknowledge that this time frame is too late as students are already en-route to school.
+Again, when in doubt, keep your student home.
 For these families, you can call the Nurse's Office any time after 8:00 a.m. to further discuss and have questions answered.

 Illness at School

 For students who become ill at school and are experiencing any of the symptoms listed above, they will be in a separate part of the health suite, away from any staff or students who do not have ill-appearing symptoms.
 Please make sure your Emergency Contact Information is up-to-date in PowerSchool and with the Nurses' Office so that if your child is dismissed due to illness, it can be done promptly.

 Quarantine & Isolation

 Regardless of vaccination status, QUARANTINE is no longer required.